 What to expect

-- Workloads may vary according to the season.
+- Your workload may vary according to the season.

-- Horticultural consultancy is a demanding job requiring dedication and mobility.
-Many consultants work from home and report to an office, which is usually based in an urban centre.
+- Many consultants work from home and report to an office, which is usually based in an urban centre.
 Home is the office for most independent consultants.

 - Travel within a working day is common; up to 75% of working time may be spent out of the office, travelling and on site.